jamesdwilson/meteor-jw-opinionated-skeleton/README.md

 Thanks to [Roland Flanagan](https://github.com/flanamacca) for contributions as well!

+**NOTE**: the are other, more actively maintained [Meteor boilerplates](https://github.com/themeteorchef/base/issues/1) out there.
+Since I don't have much time to maintain this project, if nobody steps in to fork it, I plan to discontinue it completely on January 1st, 2015.

 A collection of packages and a good starting point for building my next meteor project.